Things to do in Rome

 Read more Colosseum facts here!

-• The Colosseum has different parts to it.
-Depending on your interests and what you’d like to explore, choose a ticket in advance as this allows you to make informed decisions.
-Since the area of the Colosseum is huge, it means lots of walking.
-So make sure to address your hunger pangs and eat a heavy meal before starting your tour.
+• Choose the right ticket: The Colosseum has different areas to explore.
+Choose a ticket based on your interests to make informed decisions.
+Since the Colosseum is large and involves a lot of walking, eat a heavy meal before starting your tour.

 The Colosseum is surrounded by prominent landmarks of the Roman empire.
 Here we list out the top things to do around the Colosseum: